 The scrutiny process for delegated legislation has become unnecessarily complex such that most MPs simply don’t understand it.
 And the procedures – particularly those for praying against negative instruments and Delegated Legislation Committee debates for affirmative instruments – are illogical and weak.
 The process confuses and intimidates in equal measure, serving to wrap it in a fog of obscurity.

 Business and civil society groups with a real interest in a particular subject are often baffled by the process.
 The role and interests of the public are almost completely ignored.
 The complexity of the process, the lack of understanding among parliamentarians and the public, the uneven application of processes and procedures, and the extent to which these now undermine the principle and time-saving purpose of delegation all point to a system that is not fit for purpose.

 Our report concludes that the defects in the system are now so serious that piecemeal reform of existing processes and procedures is likely to exacerbate rather than ameliorate the problems.
-It calls instead for a comprehensive inquiry into the legislative process to be established after the general election to look at the issues afresh and in light of developments in relation to the devolution settlement and EU legislation.
+It calls instead for a comprehensive inquiry into the legislative process to be established to look at the issues afresh and in light of developments in relation to the devolution settlement and EU legislation.

 Widely regarded as the authoritative text on delegated legislation, The Devil is in the Detail is used as a procedural reference guide by parliamentary clerks and officials.